A Finding Aid to the Brents Carlton Papers, 1903-2014, in the Archives of American Art, by Jean Fitzgerald and Rihoko Ueno

 Scope and Contents

-The Brents Carlton papers span the years 1921 to 1987 and measure 2.0 linear feet.
-They consist of biographical material, correspondence, personal business records, notes, a scrapbook, exhibition files, art work, photographs, and printed material that document his career as a sculptor.
+The papers of sculptor and painter Brents Carlton measure 4.5 linear feet and date from 1903 through 2014.
+The collection consists of biographical material, correspondence, personal business records, notes, a scrapbook, exhibition files, art work, photographs, and printed material.

 Arrangement and Series Description